 Another important financial consideration is your income.
 If you’re moving to a new country for work, ensure you understand your salary and benefits package.
 If you’re not employed, consider how you’ll support yourself financially.
 You might also consider part-time work or starting your own business.

 Moreover, you may find getting a good loan rate as an immigrant quite challenging.
-This is because you have not yet established extensive credit history in your new country.
+This is because you have not yet established an extensive credit history in your new country.
 However, some financial institutions use an alternative credit scoring system that looks into other areas of your finances, such as your phone and utility bills.
 This system gives lenders a more holistic idea of your financial stability.
 It benefits them because it shows them that you are responsible with your money and are more likely to repay any debts.
 It is also beneficial for you as the borrower since it means you have a better chance of getting a loan, making you one step closer to your financial goals.

 It is normal for immigrants to feel lonely and miss their own culture when they first move to a new country.
 You can cope with these feelings by embracing your new culture, staying positive, and maintaining contact with friends and family back home.